 To get started on the Banno platform, new users log in, and mobile users will choose a PIN for quick account access in the future.
 This login process establishes their first authentication factor: something they know (their credentials) or something they are (like a fingerprint).

-Wondering how new users get their credentials?
+Wonder how new users get their credentials?